 Many more enter the European Union by land, via Turkey and the Balkans or from Ukraine and Belarus.

-In order to help governments respond to some of the challenges posed by mixed movements of refugees and migrants in a coherent and practical way, the UN refugee agency has started implementing a 10-point plan which sets out key areas in which action is required in countries of origin, transit and destination.
+In order to help governments respond to some of the challenges posed by mixed movements of refugees and migrants in a coherent and practical way, UNHCR has started implementing a 10-point plan which sets out key areas in which action is required in countries of origin, transit and destination.

 Countries in the Western Balkans region continue to struggle with the consequences of the massive forced population movements within the region of the early 1990s.